Hotels have found a new function during the pandemic: College housing

 Graduate Hotels, a chain of 26 college-town properties across the United States, says it has welcomed the new business and now has over 1,000 students living in more than a dozen of its hotels.
 University of North Carolina at Chapel Hill students will make up the majority of the guests at chain’s location there for the rest of the semester.

 “We take great pride in being able to provide a solution to parents and students,” Graduate Hotels President David Rochefort said.
 The hotel chain partnered with the Cleveland Clinic to develop its new cleaning guidelines, and it said the other properties hosting students include the Graduate Knoxville, for the University of Tennessee, and the Graduate Cincinnati, for the University of Cincinnati.
-Students are relegated to their own designated elevators and entrances, and they are not permitted in sections of the hotel that may be open to non-university guests.

 [Fall used to be considered the offseason for travel.
 Not this year.]